-If you still feel apprehensive about a machine uprising, you might first want to get to know the basic concepts of A.I.’s potential , before moving into your doomsday-bunker.
+If you still feel apprehensive about a machine uprising, you might first want to learn the basic concepts of A.I.’s potential before moving into your doomsday bunker.

 Upskilling Your AI

-Although an AI can beat the Turing Test, the most advanced AI that the majority of us have access to is the kind that can problem solve.
-In its simplest form, an artificial intelligence is an algorithm — a computer program that can identify patterns in large data sets; able to learn what ‘good’ and ‘bad’ look like.
+Although an AI can beat the Turing Test, the most advanced AI that the majority of us have access to is the kind that can problem-solve.
+In its simplest form, artificial intelligence is an algorithm — a computer program that can identify patterns in large data sets; able to learn what ‘good’ and ‘bad’ look like.

-Yup, that’s right it can differentiate.
-We’re not talking about ethical and moral judgments yet; empowering an AI to differentiate means allowing it to skillfully automate complex and monotonous tasks.
-By giving it richer, more diverse data it can incrementally improve the processes it’s given — optimizing efficiency, reducing error margins, and maintaining accuracy.
+Yup, that’s right, it can differentiate.
+We’re not talking about ethical and moral judgments yet; empowering an AI to differentiate means allowing it to automate complex and monotonous tasks skillfully.
+By giving it richer, more diverse data, it can incrementally improve the processes it’s given — optimizing efficiency, reducing error margins, and maintaining accuracy.
 This is essentially what machine learning brings to the moderation process.

-However, the problem is that machines don’t learn of their own accord.
-It takes time, hard work, dedication, and expense to develop and maintain algorithms that perform consistently.
+However, the problem is that machines don’t learn independently.
+Developing and maintaining algorithms that perform consistently takes time, hard work, dedication, and expense.
 And it takes clean, relevant data to train it properly.
 When you consider how critical AI accuracy has become to a number of different industries — including online marketplaces, healthcare, and finance — getting this right is vital.

 Avoiding Data Entropy